• Skip to primary navigation

 Instructions

-• Spatchcock the turkey the day before you'll be smoking it.
+• Spatchcock the turkey the day before you'll be smoking it by cutting and removing the spine.

-• Apply the dry brine to the underside of the bird, the skin, and underneath the skin.
+• Apply the kosher salt or dry brine to the underside of the bird, the skin, and underneath the skin.

 • Place the turkey on a cookie sheet uncovered and let it cool in the fridge for 12-24 hours.